aaronrucker990/vpn-config-and-observ/README.md

 </p>
 <p>

-Once we browse to www.whatismyipaddress.com we can observe the personal IP Addresss and how it shows the current locatation.
-We also can observe how my location is currently in Dallas, Texas, from my personal computer.
+Once you browse to www.whatismyipaddress.com you can observe the personal IP Addresss and how it shows the current locatation.
+You also can observe how my location is currently in Dallas, Texas, from my personal computer.

 </p>
 <br />